-Once you get tired of the partisan back-and-forth, you start to go looking for serious and systemic solutions to our nation’s problems.
+What are some big ideas for fixing our divided country and make the government work again for everyone?
 Perhaps you look at how we can fix gerrymandering or campaign finance reform.
 Maybe you look towards how to alleviate poverty or improve education.
 These are all good answers, but there is another solution: make the largest 50 U.S. cities into their own states.
 (List of cities at bottom of article)

 How could cities form new states?
 Check out Article IV Section 10 of the U.S. Constitution that governs how new states enter the union and explains that if the state legislatures and Congress approve, new states can be formed out of existing states.
 So New York City could leave New York and Los Angeles and San Francisco could leave California to form their own states, each with their own Senators, Congress people, state income tax, and electoral college votes.

 Here are some reasons why this is a damn good idea for everyone:

 The electoral college is famous for making votes in cities count less than in rural votes.
 Keeping major cities subservient inside of larger states unfairly blunts the political representation of urbanites.
 Moreover it makes politicians have to make impossible compromises between town and country interests in regional and state legislative bodies.